IshuRaj/Quiz-in-Python-with-GUI/README.md

 # Quiz-in-Python-with-GUI

+This project focuses on creating a quiz in Python language with appropriate GUI that helps the user.
+Details are as follows:

 The welcome screen consists of a menu bar with 6 menu items each corresponding to a particular field of knowledge.

 Each menu has 3 options- Easy, Medium, Difficult.